ValveSoftware/Dota-2/README.md

 # Dota-2
-Tracker for issues specific to Linux and Mac in the Reborn client.
-If you have a general issue or non-system-specific feature request please go to dev.dota2.com.
-Issues that only occur with Vulkan should be logged in the Dota-2-Vulkan tracker.
+Tracker for issues specific to Dota 2 on Linux and macOS.
+* If you have a general issue or non-system-specific feature request, please use [Dota2-Gameplay](https://github.com/ValveSoftware/Dota2-Gameplay) tracker instead.
+* Issues that only occur with Vulkan should be logged in the [Dota-2-Vulkan](https://github.com/ValveSoftware/Dota-2-Vulkan) tracker.

 As this is a bug tracker and not a discussion forum the existence of the issue is sufficient for Valve to see it.
 New issues will be checked by a Valve dev and marked reviewed if they are kept.
 This means that Valve is aware of the issue and the issue will stay open as long as Valve believes it hasn't been fixed.
 There won't be further comments on the issue unless there are specific questions or information to convey.
 In particular it isn't possible to give up-front timeframes for when things will be fixed.
 There is no need to post on open issues that they have not been fixed as Valve will close issues when they are expected to be fixed.

 Notes:

-* Make sure to validate your Dota install from the Steam client (https://support.steampowered.com/kb_article.php?ref=2037-QEUH-3335)
+* Make sure to validate your Dota install from the Steam client: https://help.steampowered.com/en/faqs/view/0C48-FCBD-DA71-93EB
-* The game requires a 64-bit capable CPU and distribution
+* The game requires a 64-bit capable CPU and distribution.
-* If using nVidia proprietary drivers on Linux, please update to 340.xx or newer before filing a bug report
+* If using NVIDIA proprietary drivers on Linux, please update to 340.xx or newer before filing a bug report.
 * If using Mesa on Linux, please update to 10.5.9 or newer before filing a bug report.

-If the game fails to launch with a "missing executable" error the validation (point #1 above) should correct it.
+If the game fails to launch with a "missing executable" error the [validation](https://help.steampowered.com/en/faqs/view/0C48-FCBD-DA71-93EB) should correct it.

 Conduct
 -------